The Most Affordable Locating Solution

 These sturdy units are hermetically sealed and won’t leak in the most hostile environments.
 Although you can’t change the batteries, they are reusable – turn them off after a locate to use again later.

 We guarantee a shelf life of 12 months; beyond that is unpredictable.
-Store them in the refrigerator for longest life.
+Store them in the refrigerator for longest life, but let them warm up before using.

 Prices apply to US orders only